Hunter Biden’s ex-business partner implicates Joe Biden in secret China deals

 He made the claims at a press conference in Tennessee, the site of the final debate between Mr. Trump and the elder Mr. Biden, the Democratic presidential nominee.

-Mr. Bobulinski provided fresh details about Joseph Biden’s involvement in a deal with a Chinese firm linked to the Chinese Communist Party that ultimately funneled $5 million to the Biden family.
+Mr. Bobulinski, who served as CEO of the firm Sinohawk set up by the Bidens, provided fresh details about Joseph Biden’s involvement in a deal with Chinese firm linked to the Chinese Communist Party that ultimately funneled $5 million to the Biden family.

 Mr. Trump invited Mr. Bobulinski to the debate, where, according to reports, the president plans to point him out during the debate and confront Mr. Biden about the questionable deals.